aaslamin/DFS/README.md

 ```
 - The above step is just for extra precaution, my code will do sufficient error checking
 - Backup server will respond with an appropriate error message if a client attempts to connect to it
-  * it will provide the client with the IP:Port of the primary
+  * in such a scenario, the server will respond with the address of the primary
-- Once the server(s) are running, DO NOT MODIFY the primary file
+- Once the server(s) are running, **do NOT modify** the primary file
 - When you only have the primary running and then start the backup, give the backup a few seconds to synchronize with the primary prior to crashing either server (1-2 seconds to be safe)
 - Backup will detect the death of the primary within 2 seconds and will update the primary file
 - When reading the primary file, you can ignore the third value (explained below)
 - Contact me if you have any problems running the server

 ## Syntax of the Primary File: